 - 12. Unless permission is granted by the bus or van driver, students will remain in their seats at all times. - 13.
-While seated, students will keep their feet, arms, lunch boxes, brief cases, etc. out of the aisle and will have control over their belongings at all times. - 14.
-Students will refrain from eating on the bus or van if so directed by the bus driver. - 15.
-Possession or use of drugs, tobacco or alcohol on the bus or van or at transfer points is strictly prohibited. - 16.
-Permission must be received from the bus or van driver prior to bringing items or equipment onto the bus that may cause a distraction on the bus. - 17.
-Items such as knives or firearms must never be brought on the bus or van. - 18.
-Use of profane language is strictly prohibited. - 19.
+While seated, students will keep their feet, arms, lunch boxes, backpacks, etc. out of the aisle and will have control over their belongings at all times. - 14.
+Students will refrain from eating on the bus or van. - 15.
+Possession or use of drugs, tobacco, vaping products or alcohol on the bus or van or at transfer points is strictly prohibited. - 16.
+Items such as knives or firearms must never be brought on the bus or van. - 17.
+Use of profane language is strictly prohibited. - 18.
 Students must never tamper with, damage, or deface any part of the bus or van or its equipment.
-Students who willfully damage a bus or van will be held accountable. - 20.
+Students who willfully damage a bus or van will be held accountable. - 19.
 Windows may not be opened unless permission is received from the bus or van driver.
-Objects may not be thrown out of the bus, nor is it permitted to have any part of the body or any object extended out of the bus or van. - 21.
-The use of electronic or digital devices for the purpose of recording, storing, or transmitting images, video or audio is strictly prohibited. - 22.
+Objects may not be thrown out of the bus, nor is it permitted to have any part of the body or any object extended out of the bus or van. - 20.
+The use of electronic or digital devices for the purpose of recording, storing, or transmitting images, video or audio is strictly prohibited. - 21.
 During inclement weather or extreme weather appropriate clothing is to be worn.
-The Division reserves the right to deny service to students unsuitably dressed. - 23.
-Where, on an evening run, a student's conduct is unacceptable, the driver has the right to refuse service for the following morning. - 24.
+The Division reserves the right to deny service to students unsuitably dressed. - 22.
+Where, on an evening run, a student's conduct is unacceptable, the driver has the right to refuse service for the following morning. - 23.
 The driver will report any unacceptable behavior to the principal of the school where the student is in attendance.
-Misbehavior could result in the suspension of bus privileges and suspension or expulsion from school. - 25.
-Misbehavior protocol: - 25.1 Bus drivers will post behavioral expectations in a prominent place in the bus and will verbally review such expectations and the consequences of violating them with their bus students each September. - 25.2 Bus drivers will keep a written log of all behavioral incidents.
-If it is not recorded, there was no incident - 25.3 If a student behaves inappropriately, the bus driver will speak to the student in an attempt to resolve the matter. - 25.4 Should the misbehavior continue, the driver will contact the parents advising them of the situation and the possibility of suspension of bus privileges. - 25.5 If there is no change, the bus driver will recommend in writing that the principal suspend the student from transportation privileges as per Administrative Procedure 723. - 25.6 If the inappropriate behavior still continues, the bus driver will contact the principal for further investigation and possible action.
+Misbehavior could result in the suspension of bus privileges and suspension or expulsion from school. - 24.
+Misbehaviour protocol: - 25.1 Bus drivers will post behavioral expectations in a prominent place in the bus and will verbally review such expectations and the consequences of violating them with their bus students each September. - 25.2 Bus drivers will keep a written log of all behavioral incidents.
+If it is not recorded, there was no incident. - 25.3 If a student behaves inappropriately, the bus driver will speak to the student in an attempt to resolve the matter. - 25.4 Should the misbehavior continue, the driver will contact the parents advising them of the situation and the possibility of suspension of bus privileges. - 25.5 If there is no change, the bus driver will recommend in writing that the principal suspend the student from transportation privileges as per Administrative Procedure 723. - 25.6 If the inappropriate behavior still continues, the bus driver will contact the principal for further investigation and possible action.

 25.7 If the student behaviour or violation of rules places anyone in immediate danger the bus driver shall immediately stop the bus and contact the Manager of Transportation.

-26. Susp ension/expulsion of bus privileges shall be dealt with as per Appendix A. Ref erence Section 85, 87, 108, 109, 110, 194, 197, The Education Act, 1995 Highway Traffic Act Арр roved: I May 12, 2014; August 21, 2018
+Reference: Section 85, 87, 94, 197, The Education Act, 1995 Highway Traffic Act

+Approved: May 12, 2014; August 21, 2018; August 29, 2022